Senior Softball-USA is dedicated to providing the best umpires in the sport.

 • The runner must be the last person who batted the previous inning, whether they made the third out or not.

-• No substitute or courtesy runner may be used until that runner has advanced one base.
+• No substitute or courtesy runner may be used until that runner has advanced to 3rd base.

 • Should the proper runner be unable to continue due to injury, an out is declared, and the next previous out becomes the proper